 A browser attempts to connect to a server (the target website) that is secured with an SSL certificate.
+The website first asks the web server to identify itself.

 The website responds by identifying itself with a copy of the SSL certificate, sending it’s public key back to your browser.

 The client (your browser) then decides if it trusts the SSL certificate and if it’s safe to open the page.
-It asks for the SSL information to verfity that the server is who it says it is.
+It asks for the SSL information to verify that the server is who it says it is.
 Once it receives this information, the browser contacts reputable sources to ensure the information is correct.

 If the client decides to trust the certificate, it verifies the information you will be presented with is from the website you expect to be going to.
 It then sends its public key to the server.

-The server then creates the encrypted message using client’s public key and server’s private key, and sends the message back to the browser.
+The server then creates the encrypted message using the client’s public key and the server’s private key, and sends the message back to the browser.

 Once the client’s browser decrypts the message, the user/browser and the website/server have established a secure connection.

 During step 4, the browser connects to and retrieves a secure site's SSL Certificate.
 To make sure it’s safe

-to open the page it will check the follow is true;
+to open the page it will check the follow is true: